pablomarin/H2O-SparklingWater-azure-templates/README.md

 		{ "packages":["com.databricks:spark-csv_2.10:1.4.0"] }

-	>[AZURE.IMPORTANT] If you forget to configure the kernel in the first cell, you can use the `%%configure` with the `-f` parameter, but that will restart the session and all progress will be lost.
+	>if you forget to configure the kernel in the first cell, you can use the `%%configure` with the `-f` parameter, but that will restart the session and all progress will be lost.

 5. In the snippet above, `packages` expects a list of maven coordinates in Maven Central Repository.
 In this snippet, `com.databricks:spark-csv_2.10:1.4.0` is the maven coordinate for **spark-csv** package.
 Here's how you construct the coordinates for a package.